 What are the best AI tools right now?

-Popular AI tools include ChatGPT, Gemini, Claude, GitHub Copilot, Canva AI, Notion AI, Grammarly, Otter.ai, and Perplexity.
+The most popular AI tools in 2026 include ChatGPT, Claude, Google Gemini, Microsoft Copilot, Perplexity, GitHub Copilot, Notion AI, Grammarly, Canva AI, and Otter.ai.

 Are free AI tools good?